What is DRM?

 Cleeng supports multiple methods for protecting your content using DRM, among them Google Widevine and Adobe Access:

 Adobe® Access software provides the most scalable, efficient workflow to help you deliver and protect premium video across desktops, mobile devices, and platforms, including iOS and Android™, enabled by Adobe Flash® technology.
-Adobe Access is an UltraViolet approved digital rights management (DRM) technology, extending your audience reach and enabling a variety of business models, including HD rental, subscription, and electronic sell-through.
+Adobe Access is an UltraViolet approved digital rights management (DRM) technology, extending your viewer reach and enabling a variety of business models, including HD rental, subscription, and electronic sell-through.

 Widevine’s multiformat DRM solution enables service providers to secure high quality video and audio, while delivering a branded, high quality entertainment offering to internet-connected entertainment platforms.
 To learn more about Google Widevine, see: http://www.widevine.com